apache/cassandra-java-driver/changelog/README.md

 - [improvement] JAVA-1771: Send driver name and version in STARTUP message.
 - [improvement] JAVA-1388: Add dynamic port discovery for system.peers\_v2.
 - [documentation] JAVA-1810: Note which setters are not propagated to PreparedStatement.
+- [bug] JAVA-1944: Surface Read, Write and FunctionFailure to RetryPolicy.

 Merged from 3.5.x: